Commonwealth War Graves Commission: Headstones

 Every grave is marked with a headstone.
 Each headstone contains the national emblem or regimental badge, rank, name, unit, date of death and age of each casualty inscribed above an appropriate religious symbol and a more personal dedication chosen by relatives.
-The headstones use a standard upper case lettering designed by MacDonald Gill.
+The headstones use a standard upper case lettering, Headstone Standard Alphabet, designed by MacDonald Gill.
 Individual graves are arranged, where possible, in straight rows and marked by uniform headstones, the vast majority of which are made of Portland stone.
 The original headstone dimensions were 30 in tall, 15 in wide, and 3 in thick.

 Most headstones are inscribed with a cross, except for those deceased known to be atheist or non-Christian.
 In the case of burials of Victoria Cross or George Cross recipients, the regimental badge is supplemented by the Victoria Cross or George Cross emblem.
 Sometimes a soldier employed a pseudonym because he was too young to serve or was sought by law enforcement; in such cases his primary name is shown along with the notation "served as".
 Some American citizens who served with Commonwealth forces during the Second World War have the notation "Of U.S.A.".
-Those whose's exact burial location within a cemetery is not known will contain the superscript "Buried elsewhere in this Cemetery", "Known to be buried in this cemetery" or "Believed to be buried in this cemetery".
+Those whose exact burial location within a cemetery is not known will contain the superscript "Buried elsewhere in this Cemetery", "Known to be buried in this cemetery" or "Believed to be buried in this cemetery".
 Many headstones are for unidentified casualties; they consequently bear only what could be discovered from the body.
 The epitaph, developed by Rudyard Kipling, that appears on the graves of unidentified soldiers for which no details are known is "A Soldier of the Great War known unto God".
-Some headstones bear the text "believed to be buried in this cemetery" when the grave's exact location within the cemetery is not known.
 In some cases soldiers were buried in collective graves and distinguishing one body from another was not possible and thus one headstone covers more than one grave.
 The headstone does not denote any specific details of the death except for its date, and even then only if it is known, and are deliberately ambiguous about the cause of death.

 Due to local conditions it was sometimes necessary for the commission to deviate from its standard design.
 In places prone to extreme weather or earthquakes, such as Thailand and Turkey, stone-faced pedestal markers are used instead of the normal headstones.
 These measures are intended to prevent masonry being damaged during earthquakes or sinking into sodden ground.
 In Italy, headstones were carved from Chiampo Perla limestone because it was in more plentiful supply.
 In Struma Military Cemetery, in Greece, to avoid risk of earthquake damage, small headstones are laid flush to the ground.
 Due to their smaller size, the markers often lack unit insignia.